foxitsoftware/foxit-pdf-api-mcp-server/README.md

    ```bash
    pip install setuptools wheel
    ```
-   and then build the python package by following commands:
+   and then build the package by following commands:
    ```bash
    python setup.py sdist bdist_wheel
    ```